pokeras85/Messenger/README.md

 # Messenger
-Application for sending and receiving
+Application for sending and receiving messages